czoido/conan-deterministic-examples/README.md

 There are two main reasons why deterministic builds are important:

  - **Security**.
 Modifying binaries instead of the upstream source code can make the changes invisible for the original authors.
 This can be fatal in safety critical environments such as medical, aerospace and automotive.
 So promising indentical results for given inputs allows third parties to come to a consensus con a *correct* result.

 - **Storaging binaries**.
 If you want to have a repository to store your binaries you do not want to generate binaries binaries with random checksums when sources at the same revision.
 That could lead the system to make store different binaries that in fact should be the same.

 The second case could be a concern if you are using Conan to manage your packages.
 For example, if you have revisions enabled and are working in Windows or MacOs the most simple library will lead to two different binaries

 # Sources of variation

+There are many different reasons for that your builds can end being non-deterministic.
+Reasons will vary between different operating systems and compilers.
+Not all compilers or linkers have the option to introduce certain flags to fix the sources of indeterminism.
+In `gcc` and `clang` there are some options or environment variables that can be set to minimize the indeterminisitic but using `msvc` you will probably need to patch the build binaries as there are no options available to prevent the propagation of certain information to the binaries.

 ## Timestamps introduced by the compiler / linker